archo5/dato-format/README.md

 		- Some are fine to set project-wide limitations in the name of performance while others like to keep their options open.
 - **Entry point at the end of the file** ([FlexBuffers](https://google.github.io/flatbuffers/flatbuffers_internals.html))
 	- The issue is that it's difficult to ensure that we have the entire file if we expect the end of the file (whatever it may be) to just make sense.
-- **Adaptive overall sizing of integer vectors defining generic objects/arrays** ([FlexBuffers](https://google.github.io/flatbuffers/flatbuffers_internals.html))
+- **Adaptive overall sizing of integer vectors defining generic maps/arrays** ([FlexBuffers](https://google.github.io/flatbuffers/flatbuffers_internals.html))
 	- [Requires branching to read the contents of the vector across many hot paths.](https://github.com/google/flatbuffers/blob/v23.1.21/include/flatbuffers/flexbuffers.h#L133)
-	- Would also require smaller integer types to take full advantage of this, however in most cases objects will contain 32 bit integers, floating point values or in some cases references which effectively negate any benefits from selectively reduced sizing by requiring everything else to be 32 bits wide as well.
+	- Would also require smaller integer types to take full advantage of this, however in most cases maps will contain 32 bit values or in some cases references which effectively negate any benefits from selectively reduced sizing by requiring everything else to be 32 bits wide as well.